primaryobjects/leetcode-app/README.md

 ## What is it?

 This project is an Angular web application for writing LeetCode-style algorithms.
 It provides a base web application for implementing LeetCode/HackerRank style algorithms, but at the same time, practicing web dev skills.

 Instead of using a third-party web site to solve programming problems, you can write them into this application framework and improve your skill in Angular, TypeScript, and VSCode in the process!

+## Quick Start

+1. Install dependencies `npm install`
+2. Start the web application `ng serve`
+3. Add your algorithm in [algorithm.module.ts](https://github.com/primaryobjects/leetcode-app/blob/main/src/app/algorithm/algorithm.module.ts)
+4. The algorithm function takes a string as input/output.
+Input is provided from the UI.
+Output will be displayed on the page.

 ## Tech Stack